 01Where the Successor Trustee Lives

 With modern technology, where the Successor Trustee lives in relation to where the attorney assisting with settling the trust is located shouldn't be a big deal.
 But practically speaking, the distance between the Successor Trustee and the attorney does matter.
-When I work with Successor Trustees located close by, they can come into to office with little notice.
-When I work with Successor Trustees who live out of town or in another state, quick meetings just can't happen.
+Successor Trustees who are located near their attorneys can come into the office with little notice.
+With Successor Trustees who live out of town or in another state, quick meetings just can't happen.
 For all practical purposes, the closer the Successor Trustee is to the attorney, the more quickly things will get gone.

 02How Many Beneficiaries There Are and Where They Live

 The more trust beneficiaries involved, and the farther away they live from the attorney assisting with settling the trust, the longer the trust administration will take.
 This is simply a function of the time it takes to send documents to, and receive documents back from, multiple beneficiaries.